- What Does a Sleep Monitor Do?

 - Price of membership

-The WHOOP strap is arguably the most advanced and most reliable sleep tracker on the market.
+The WHOOP strap is arguably the most advanced and most reliable wrist-worn sleep tracker on the market.

 Funnily enough, sleep stage tracking wasn’t even the primary goal when WHOOP set out to develop the most sophisticated fitness tracker for both consumers and pro athletes.